Long-Term Sustainability Indicators

 Steps of Our Response Aimed at Helping Customers Update Their Awareness and Transform Their Modes of Behavior

-We have taken the various types of organizational action we are able to take to help customers update their awareness and transform their modes of behavior and arranged them as six steps as illustrated in the diagram on the right.
+The Resona Group has taken the various types of organizational action it is able to take to help customers update their awareness and transform their modes of behavior and arranged them as six steps as illustrated in the diagram on the right.

 Every year, we specify a step for particular focus.

-For FY2023, the two steps we are focusing on are “gathering information” (step④), i.e., helping customers systematically assess their current situation via the use of a broader perspective, and “providing SX-related solutions” (step⑤).
+For FY2023, the Group focused on two steps “gathering information” (step 4), i.e., helping customers systematically assess their current situation via the use of a broader perspective, and “providing SX-related solutions” (step 5), rallying its entire strength to serve corporate customers.

 Delivering SX-Related Solutions Appropriate to the Stages of Customer Initiatives